Consumer Gas Pressure Washer Buyer's Guide

 Gas-powered pressure washers offer a step up in power and performance from electric-powered units.
 You'll also notice the gas units have higher GPM than electric units, allowing you to clean a larger area faster.
 They include a variety of spray tips for different cleaning applications.

-Small gas pressure washers can take on all the small tasks electric units can, in addition, you can clean your siding and wash larger decks and patios.
+Small gas pressure washers can take on all the small tasks electric units can do; in addition, you can clean your siding and wash larger decks and patios.

 Medium-gas pressure washers can tackle large jobs without taking a large chunk out of your wallet.
 Like the small units, these come with a variety of spray tips and several units even include spray lances and other bonus equipment.